vitor-araujo25/operating_systems2/README.md

-## Operational Systems
+## Operating Systems

-Codes for assignments of the undergraduate Operational Systems 2 course in UFRJ in the semester of 2019.1
+Codes for assignments of the undergraduate Operating Systems 2 course in UFRJ in the semester of 2019.1